openMSX User's Manual

 CTRL+Win+V Cmd+V (paste) Type the text from the clipboard into the MSX

-Note that Mac user must use META as a modifier for the Command (Apple logo) key.
-On PC's use META for the Windows key.
+Note that Mac users must use GUI as a modifier for the Command (Apple logo) key.
+On PC's use GUI for the Windows key.

-This section is about how keyboard layouts from host computers are mapped to keyboard layouts of MSX computers.
+This section is about how host computer keyboard layouts are mapped to MSX keyboard layouts.
 This is mostly interesting if those differ (a lot).
 For example, you have a US-English keyboard on your PC and you are emulating a Japanese MSX computer.
 Or, you have a Japanese Mac and you are emulating a Spanish MSX computer.

-Most modern joysticks have more buttons than the 2 buttons that are allowed by the MSX standard.
+Most modern joysticks have more buttons than the 2 buttons that are defined by the MSX standard.
 Therefore a lot of games use extra keys on the keyboard for extra functionality.
-For instance, all most all Konami games use F1 to pause the game.
+For instance, almost all Konami games use F1 to pause the game.
 You can assign this extra functionality to your joystick by using the bind command.
 As an example here is how to map button 4 of the first joystick to the F1-key, button 5 to F2,...

 bind "joy1 button4 down" "keymatrixdown 6 0x20"